keithasaurus/koda-validate/README.md

 ## Async Validation
-Because Koda Validate is based on simple principles, it's straightforward to make it compatible with `asyncio`.
-All the built-in `Validator`s in Koda are asyncio-compatible -- all you need to do is call a `Validator` in this form:
+All the built-in `Validator`s in Koda are asyncio-compatible, and there is a simple, consistent way to run async validation.
+You just call a `Validator` in this form:
 ```python3
 await validator.validate_async("abc")
 ```